Rural Homes

 Listed buildings and conservation areas

 Listed buildings always require Listed Building Consent for heat pump installation, regardless of system type or placement.
 Historic England’s July 2024 guidance now actively encourages installations, stating that “air source heat pumps worked well in a range of different historic building types.”
-Applications require comprehensive technical documentation including scaled drawings, placement explanations, noise assessments, and details of any internal alterations.
+Applications require full technical documentation including scaled drawings, placement explanations, noise assessments, and details of any internal alterations.

 Building regulations compliance